nseguias/cw-academy/bidding-platform/README.md

 ### Improvements

 1. Bid contracts should have an expiration so user funds don't get trapped until owner closes the bid.
-2. Commission collection can be improved by only charging to recurrent bidders the % on the extra funds sent (as they already paid % the first time they bid)